 - strengthening the quality assurance systems of education and training and supporting the development of their coherence,

-- accepting the knowledge and competences acquired within the framework of formal and informal learning,
+- recognising the knowledge and competences acquired through formal and informal learning,

 - enhancing cooperation with social partner organizations and supporting coordination related to policy-making within the educational and training systems,